nens/threedi-modeller-interface-installer/README.md

 ------

 The versions of QGIS and the (internal and external) plugins are hardcoded in the Makefile.
 When creating a new installer, update these versions to the desired version.

+The current license text (LICENSE.txt) is directly copied from the QGIS-OSGeo4W-3.22.7-1 installer UI.
+In case QGIS or the dependencies are updated, update this text as well.

 Check out the repo in a clean folder::